UNC High School Dual Enrollment Courses

-The UNC Dual Enrollment program provides opportunities for high school students to take college level course work delivered at their high school location.
-Students earn dual credits (both high school and college credits) via one course.
+The UNC Dual Enrollment program provides opportunities for high school students to take college-level coursework locally.
+Students earn dual credit (both high school and college credit) via one course taught on-site at their high school.
 Participating in dual credit options can be extremely rewarding.

 See our list of courses available by school to see if your school participates in UNC Dual Enrollment.
 If your school is not yet participating, ask your counselor and/or teacher about potential course options for your school to partner with UNC.